georgegil/terraform-templates/aws_two_tier_no_bootstrap_with_ansible/README.md

 This Repository will be archive.
-Starting 6/28/21 will keep this archive then will delete this Repository.
+Starting 6/29/21 will keep this archive then will delete this Repository after two weeks.
 We have made this decission after confirming with respective owners.
 This is in effort of GitHub clean up project.